 In a backyard in town.

-SCALING UP - THE AIR BURNER
+BIOCHAR EXPERIMENTS WITH THE AIR BURNER

 The air curtain burner has a blower to provide counterflow air.
 This is very useful with material that is wet and full of dirt.
 It can also process larger diameter material.
 In this picture the blower is off.